 CBN shows a lot of potential towards relaxation and a better night's rest, which makes sense given that CBD and CBN share a lot in common.

 The biggest difference between the compounds is that CBN is a CB1 receptor agonist, offering a unique effect profile.
 However, there's still a lot we don't know about the effects of CBN on sleep quality because of the lack of research.
-Still, many people find a lot of success with CBN oil and gummies for easing feelings of anxiety, allowing them to feel sleepy at an appropriate time.
+Still, many people find a lot of success with CBN oil, gummies and tablets for easing feelings of anxiety, allowing them to feel sleepy at an appropriate time.

 When it comes to using hemp to support health and wellness, our philosophy lies in quality hemp plants and leveraging whole-plant synergy for the most potent and balanced effects.